SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 {:style="empty"}
 * This can be the case, for example, if the attacker uses dynamic registration to register the client at their own authorization server, or if an authorization server becomes compromised.

-OAuth deployments in open ecosystems extend the above scenarios: an attacker can proactively introduce an attacker-controlled authorization server by registering a new client configuration at the client.
+OAuth deployments in open ecosystems extend the above scenarios: an end-user or external developer can introduce an attacker-controlled authorization server by integrating a new client configuration at the client.

-Furthermore, multiple client configurations may use the same authorization server (i.e., sharing the issuer identifier), yet interact with their respective resource servers in distinct ways.
+Furthermore, multiple client configurations may use the same authorization server (i.e., share the same issuer).
-To manage such scenarios, the client shall treat each client configuration independently, even if they share the same issuer.
-This typically requires the client to keep track of the client configuration chosen by the user during the OAuth flow, instead of tracking the authorization server, as seen in typical mix-up attacks.
-For example, the client may store a unique identifier for each client configuration in the user's session, or assign each client configuration a distinct redirection URI.
+To manage such scenarios, the client should treat each client configuration independently, typically by keeping track of the client configuration chosen by the user during the OAuth flow.
+For example, the client may store a unique identifier for each client configuration (rather than for each authorization server) in the user's session, or assign a distinct redirection URI to each client configuration.
-This enables the client to distinguish among client configurations, retrieve the correct client registration information for token requests, and access the intended protected resources.
+This enables the client to distinguish between client configurations, retrieve the correct client registration information for access token requests, and access the intended protected resources.

 Attackers can exploit this setup to mount a mix-up attack, using a malicious authorization server from an attacker-controlled client configuration to target the honest authorization server from an honest client configuration.
-The attack steps are similar to the original mix-up attack described in the initial paragraphs of {{Section 4.4.1 of !RFC9700}}.
+The attack steps are similar to the main mix-up attack variant described in the initial paragraphs of {{Section 4.4.1 of !RFC9700}}.
 For details on this attack vector, see "Cross-app OAuth Account Takeover" (COAT) and "Cross-app OAuth Request Forgery" (CORF) in Section 4.2 of {{research.cuhk}}.

 #### Countermeasures {#ReloadedCountermeasure}

-At its core, a client in open ecosystems may be registered with multiple configurations of the same authorization server, and therefore the issuer identifier may not be unique to the client.
+At its core, a client in open ecosystems may integrate multiple configurations of the same authorization server, and therefore the issuer may not be unique to the client.
 While the existing mix-up defenses in {{Section 4.4.2 of !RFC9700}} are sufficient, a variant of the "Mix-Up Defense via Distinct Redirect URIs" defense described in {{Section 4.4.2.2 of !RFC9700}} MAY be deployed instead for practical reasons:

 {:style="empty"}
 * To apply this defense, clients MUST use a distinct redirection URI for each client configuration they interact with.
 Clients MUST check that the authorization response was received from the correct client configuration by comparing the distinct redirection URI for the client configuration to the URI where the authorization response was received on.
 If there is a mismatch, the client MUST abort the flow.